Yisas/NADCreativeJam2018/README.md

 You may download the binaries for this game from the [releases section](https://github.com/Yisas/NADCreativeJam2018/releases/tag/v1.0), or you may visit its [itch.io website](https://yisas.itch.io/pipe-dream).

+## Technical notes

+This game is available for Windows systems only.
+It is best played with an Xbox controller, but you may use a keyboard as well.

 ## Participating members:

 * [Zoë Elise Blackbourn](https://github.com/Zanadi)